 Approaching a forest monastery in Thailand, I once saw a handpainted sign that read, “Cut yourself some slack.
 100 years from now, all new people.”
 Yikes!

-When I asked a zen monk-friend how to prepare for the moment death comes knocking, he suggested I live every day with eyes wide open, paying attention to each breath as much as possible.
+I once asked a monk-friend how one might prepare for when death comes knocking, he suggested I live every day with eyes wide open, paying attention to each breath as much as possible.
 Try to leave no traces wherever you go and whatever you say.
 In due time the transition from living to non-living will flow seemlessly and naturally, with little or no suffering.

-Our monastic teacher wrote a book on ways to leave fewer and fewer traces.
-Why not give them a try over the next days.
+Our monastic teacher wrote a book on ways to leave fewer traces.
+Here’s one for you to try:

 (Jan Chozen Bays.
 “How to train a wild elephant and other adventures in mindfulness.”
 Shambhala, 2011).